wp-plugins/noaa-weather/readme.txt

 == ChangeLog ==

+= 1.2.1 =
+Fixed a bug if the icon file didn't exist.
+Also removed an extraneous empty folder.

 = 1.2.0 =
 There were problems with the icon data in the weather file so I rewrote the way the plugin gets the icon.
 Now all the icons are stored with the plugin and called up locally.
+Also changed the "default" icon to look better on darker backgrounds.

+Icons courtesy of NOAA here: http://w1.weather.gov/xml/current_obs/weather.php

 = 1.1.2 =
 Changed website URI's and email adddress.